numbats/rcp/student-record/TingTing.md

-Hi, I’m MikeLydeamore on GitHub!
+Hi, I’m TingTing on GitHub!
 Here’s my contribution to the rcp project.